The skeleton of the ancient city of Hampi expands over a vast area—as far as the eyes can see.

 The stone elephant sculptures in the front of the temple that seemed to be pulling the chariot were built to replace broken horse sculptures that stood there before—their remains can still be seen.

 There is a stone ladder in between them, which was used by the temple priests to reach the sanctum for offering prayers to the Garuda.

 It is believed by the people of Hampi that if the chariot is moved from its place, the world will come to an end.
 We can just hope that the stone structure stands remains intact and static as a remnant of the ancient Hampi.

 There are various stone structures around the chariot in the same compound of Vitthalla temple—it may take you around an hour to have a look at each of them.

 If you wish to know the stories associated with each of these structures and want to go into the depths of the time, you can easily hire guides to show you the place along—these are official tourist guides and have ample knowledge about the magnificent history of the place.

 From here, you could either retreat or move ahead to the remains of the Queens’s Palace, where you could relax and enjoy the evening sun.
-Oh! and how could we miss mentioning about the Archaeology Museum, the treasure holds the collection of old photographs of Hampi and valuable remnants from the past.
+And how could we miss mentioning the Archaeology Museum, the treasure holds the collection of old photographs of Hampi and valuable remnants from the past.

-Keep a separate day in the basement of the Queen’s Palace, Lotus Mahal, Elephant Stables including the museum.
+Keep a separate day for Queen’s Palace, Lotus Mahal, Elephant Stables, including the museum.

 Want to know where to begin when you reach Hampi?
 Here is your tour guide for the first day.